msoumik78/hireable-coder-backend/README.md

 # How to run locally
-- Clone / checkout this branch (branch-1) to your laptop
+- Clone / checkout this branch (branch-1) to your laptop using the below command (`git clone --branch branch-1 https://github.com/msoumik78/hireable-coder-backend`)
 - Ensure that you have JDK22 (or above) and Maven3.8.5 available
 - Now compile the spring boot project using the below command:
   (`mvn clean package -DskipTests`)